 4.5 What is the internal temperature for cooked chicken breast?

-The internal temperature for cooked chicken breast should reach 165°F (74°C).
-This ensures that harmful bacteria are eliminated and the chicken is safe to eat.
+Internal temp for cooked chicken breast should be 165°F (74°C).
+That kill bacteria and make it safe to eat.

 Section 5: Conclusion